The Gold Coast Student Hub is a space designed by students for students to provide a unique networking, collaboration and study space.

-As a friendly and welcoming city, we invite all students to live, laugh and learn with us in Australia’s Favourite Classroom.
+As a friendly and welcoming city, we invite all students to live, laugh and learn with us in the Gold Coast Student Hub.
+It's just one of the many reasons why the Gold Coast is Australia’s Favourite Classroom.

-The Student Hub is situated in The Residence, named after its previous civic use as a home to the Postmasters, Doctors and Nurses of Southport during the early to late 1900s.
+The Gold Coast Student Hub is situated in The Residence, named after its previous civic use as a home to the postmasters, doctors and nurses of Southport during the early to late 1900s.

 From 1909 to 1967, it was the Postmaster General's Residence due to its convenient location directly next to the Gold Coast's major Post Office.
-In the late 1960's, the Southport Post Office was rebuilt and a Telephone Exchange was added.
+In the late 1960s, the Southport Post Office was rebuilt and a Telephone Exchange was added.
 The role of the Postmaster had changed, so in 1967, The Residence was rebuilt entirely and became the Maternal and Child Welfare Centre.
-The Centre housed Nurses and Sisters upstairs and serviced Mothers and Children of the Gold Coast downstairs for nearly 50 years.
-In 2017 the building was purchased by the Howe Family, who in 2002 purchased and restored the old Ambulance Station next door at 45 Nerang Street Southport.
+During this period the building housed nurses and sisters upstairs while providing service to mothers and children of the Gold Coast downstairs for nearly 50 years.
+In 2017 the building was purchased by the Howe family, who in 2002 had purchased and restored the old Ambulance Station next door at 45 Nerang Street Southport.

-The Residence is now a fully restored multi-purpose commercial building with tenants such as Study Gold Coast, Gold Coast Student Hub and Mr P.P.'s Deli .
+The Residence is now a fully restored multi-purpose commercial building with tenants including Study Gold Coast, Gold Coast Student Hub and Mr P.P.'s Deli .